gtk-rs/gtk4-rs/book/src/interface_builder.md

 To instantiate the widgets described by the `xml` files we use [`gtk::Builder`](../docs/gtk4/struct.Builder.html).
 All widgets that can be described that way can be found [here](../docs/gtk4/prelude/trait.BuildableExt.html#implementors-1)

-> Puh, yet another builder?
-Let us summarize what we have so far:
-> - [GNOME Builder](https://flathub.org/apps/details/org.gnome.Builder), an IDE used to create GNOME apps,
-> - [builder pattern](https://rust-unofficial.github.io/patterns/patterns/creational/builder.html), a design pattern used to create objects with many optional parameters and
-> - [`gtk::Builder`](../docs/gtk4/struct.Builder.html), the interface builder which creates widgets from `xml` files.
->
-> That was it with the builders.
-> Promised!

 This is how it then looks in practice:

 <span class="filename">Filename: listings/interface_builder/1/main.rs</span>